How To Make Homemade Hummus (Easy Recipe)

 Instructions

-• Place beans, garlic, lemon juice, tahini, water and pinch of salt in the food processor or blender.
-Process until smooth.
-Adding more water as needed for desired consistency.
+• Place beans, garlic, lemon juice, tahini, water and a pinch of salt in the food processor or blender.

-• Place in a bowl and drizzle olive oil and sprinkle with paprika.
+• Place hummus in a serving bowl, drizzle with olive oil, and garnish with a sprinkle of paprika, chopped cilantro, or parsley.
 Serve with chopped vegetables, crackers or a variety of breads.

 Notes